designstem/projects/colorblindness/index-06-calculator.md

 #### Tasks

 1. *Reflect on what you learned.
 What was new for you or interesting?
-What was difficult or easy?*
+What was difficult or easy?
+If you have kept one, look at your journal!*
-2. *Do you think the information will be useful for you as a designer or STEM student?*
+2. *Do you think the information and skills you learned will be useful for you as a designer or STEM student?*
 3. *What about the social relevance?
 When we design, should we focus more on people with CVD?
-Is it more difficult/more work to do so?*
+Is it more difficult/more work to do so?
+In your opinion, would it really make a difference?*
 <br>
-4. *Think of further ways to make information more accessible other than color coding it.
-What could you do else?*
+4. *Think of further ways to make information more accessible other than color coding them.
+What could you do instead?*
 <br>
 <f-next-button style="margin:var(--base4) 0" />